APPLES AND ORANGES

 Horse-chestnut-trees in Jas de Bouffan

 Cezanne considered shapes to be the basic forms; the sphere, cone, and cylinder.
 Look at the painting, Apples and Oranges at the top of this page and find these shapes in the fruit, the pitcher, and the bowl.
-Learn more about the painting.
+See a lesson about the painting.

 He painted Mont Sainte-Victoire many times in the late 1800's and early 1900's.
 The picture shown here shows a street in front of the Sainte-Victoire mountain.
 You can see others at Web Museum, Paris.
 Some of the pictures feature the mountain itself and others only have it in the background.